You've got options! Click the drop-down to choose (prices starting at $2,749.00)

 I have spent quite a bit of time over the past several years seeking out well-made and great-sounding, hand-made carved basses that could be completely set up before shipping.
 We have at last found a reputable builder and a detail-oriented shop with whom we could make these arrangements.

 Despite the price, this is not a "beginner bass" -- I strongly feel that these basses are an excellent choice for both advancing students and discriminating players.
 The bass is fully carved, it's not a "hybrid"; it features a choice spruce top with lightly flamed maple back and sides.
-It is FULLY HANDMADE, hand-graduated (carved) and hand-varnished.
+It is FULLY HANDMADE, hand-graduated (carved) and hand-varnished with an "antiqued" look (it has varying levels of color lightness and darkness to simulate an older bass).
 It comes complete with brand-name (not throw-away) strings and a quality maple adjustable bridge, and the bass is strung up and READY TO PLAY right out of the box... no luthier trips or extra costs are needed!

 What makes these basses an even better value:

-For example, I use my laminated Kay and carved Juzek for a variety of assignments.
-If country/bluegrass is on the agenda, my preference is pretty high action, because you want to be able to hit that string hard (hey, we're the percussion section, too) and not have it hit the fingerboard... or if you're slapping, maybe you do, and then a little lower can be better.
-When I play with an acoustic style blues guy I set my strings a little lower, because I want some fingerboard interaction for a more "raw" sound.
+For example, if country/bluegrass is on the agenda, your preference might be for fairly high action, because you want to be able to hit that string hard (hey, we're the percussion section, too) and not have it hit the fingerboard... or if you're slapping, maybe you do, and then a little lower can be better.
+Or maybe you play with an acoustic style blues guitarist, so you might set the strings a little lower, to get some fingerboard interaction for a more "raw" sound.
 For more modern and sometimes jazz sounds we like to get some fingerboard growl (mwah, whine, whatever you want to call it), so lower action and a slightly lighter left hand touch can be the way to go.

 What are "Gamba Corners?"